Ankara-Istanbul High-Speed Train Project, Turkey

 HT65000 six-car trains manufactured by CAF, Spain are used on the first high-speed rail line operated by TCDD.
 In comparison to other national orders, TCDD's order of just ten is small.

 They have a maximum speed of 250km/h (156mph), and each six-car train has space for 419 passengers.
 It features air-conditioning, video surveillance, television and music broadcasting equipment, disabled access and vacuum toilets.
-A computer-controlled diagnostic train control and monitoring system is being installed.
+A computer-controlled diagnostic train control and monitoring system is installed.

 Signalling and communications